sabrinamerkin/sabrinamerkin.github.io/_posts/2000-01-01-Upload-in-Progress.md

 ![]({{ site.url }}{{ site.baseurl }}/images/Salary/age_box.png)<!-- -->

-There are no outliers in `Age`.
+`Age` has no outliers.

 ## Investigating Gender

-First, we will look at gender distribution in the dataset.
+In certain organizational contexts, gender has been identified as a significant influence on employee salary.
+We can investigate whether this occurrence holds true in our dataset.
+First, we will look at the distribution of gender across all employees.

 ```python
 fig = px.pie(sex, values='Count', names='Gender', color_discrete_sequence=['blue', 'pink'])